 Quick Coffee Table Size Rules (Accurate Standards)

-- Height: Same height as the sofa seat or 1–2 inches lower
+| Table height | Same as sofa seat or 1–2 inches lower | Makes reaching items comfortable |

 How to Measure Before Buying a Coffee Table